nasrayusufhassan/MILESTONES-WORTH-RECODING-/README.md

 - [Learning Goals](#learning-goals)
 - [Contact](#contact)

----

 ## About
 *Milestones in C* is a collection of beginner-friendly C programs that showcase my learning journey.
-This repository includes simple programs and small simulations that cover the basics of *variables, loops, conditions, functions, and input/output* in C.
+This repository includes simple programs and small simulations that cover the basics of variables, loops, conditions, functions, and input/output in C.

 Each program is stored in its own file for clarity and ease of use.

----

 ## Projects